schenkty/Paradox/README.md

 10. `countAccounts` - return number of accounts built
 11. `recover` - receive all pending blocks for every account, build a batch of send blocks and process send blocks
 12. `repair` - sort seed history from ledger and save to `accounts.json` file

+## disclaimers - please read

+1. Do not edit or delete the `accounts.json` or `blocks.json` files
+2. Do Not change the raw size `-s` used for testing.
+Once you set up accounts, you can only use that size.
+If you want to change the size, start from scratch with a new size command.
+3. If you make any changes to `-n` make sure your accounts are always in the `receive` ready state.<br />

+An example of proper subset usage is the following:<br />
+`python3 paradox_stress.py -m autoOnce -n 10 -s 10 -nu 127.0.0.1`<br />
+`python3 paradox_stress.py -m autoOnce -n 5 -s 10 -nu 127.0.0.1`<br />
+`python3 paradox_stress.py -m autoOnce -n 10 -s 10 -nu 127.0.0.1`<br />

+`autoOnce` does a full build cycle and process cycle which allows you to safely adjust the accounts used.

+4. You can only increase the number of accounts (`-n`) during a send cycle (pending receive) for current accounts.
+If you add new accounts outside of this send cycle (after a receive and before a send), you will corrupt the accounts and their block orders.
+To recover this, call the mode - recover.
+The recover procedure must be done after "process".